Fuzzabee/the-odin-project/README.md

 This will be set up a bit differently from how TOP indicates, for ease of progress updates with RPI.

+## March 8, 2024

+Completed subsections Intro to CSS and The Cascade of CSS Foundations section of the [Foundations Course](https://www.theodinproject.com/paths/foundations/courses/foundations).

 ## March 6, 2024

 Completed Prerequisites, Git Basics, and HTML Foundations section of the [Foundations Course](https://www.theodinproject.com/paths/foundations/courses/foundations).